Time to check your super balance in comparison with your cohort

 “If you’re in your 20s getting equity in real estate is really important.
 If you own your own home, pay some of the mortgage down, and if you don’t then you could buy a rental property to get into the market,” Mr Leggett said.

-“Remember that the 12 per cent of your salary that you are going to get in super over your working life is going probably going to get you near a retirement lifestyle that you can come to terms with,” Mr Leggett said.
+“Remember that the 12 per cent of your salary that you are going to get in super over your working life is probably going to get you near a retirement lifestyle that you can come to terms with.”

 Pay down the mortgage or super?